Monument to the Women of World War II

-The Monument to the Women of World War II is a British national war memorial situated on Whitehall in London, to the north of the Cenotaph.
-It was first thought of and funded by Peri Langdale, sculpted by John W. Mills, unveiled by Queen Elizabeth II and dedicated by Baroness Boothroyd in July 2005.
+The Monument to the Women of World War II is a British national war memorial situated on Whitehall in London next to the Cenotaph at the end of Downing Street.
+The sculpture represents the wartime contributions of over seven million women, including 650,000 who joined military services.
+It is a 6.7 m tall hollow bronze resembling a coat rack representing Winston Churchill's call 'Let the Women Come Forward', the idea being that women left their normal lives to fight for survival in any role necessary.

+The monument was sculpted by John W. Mills, himself a wartime evacuee when his mother joined the fire service.

+The bronze was unveiled by Queen Elizabeth II in July 2005, the 60th anniversary of VE Day.
+The Queen was a teenage mechanic and driver in the Auxiliary Territorial Service, the women's army service.

-Fundraising was conducted by a charitable trust set up for the purpose of establishing a memorial, with the National Heritage Memorial Fund donating towards the project.
-Baroness Boothroyd also raised money on the game show Who Wants to Be a Millionaire?.
+Fundraising was conducted by the Memorial to Women of WWII charitable trust, the patron of which was the Speaker of the House of Commons Baroness Boothroyd.
+Anne, Princess Royal was a vice-patron, as was wartime singer Dame Vera Lynn.
+The National Heritage Memorial Fund paid for most of the project.
+Boothroyd also raised money and public support on the game show Who Wants to Be a Millionaire?.
+Only two of the original charitable trustees are still living.
+Journalist Peri Langdale followed the campaign for eight years, making two programmes for ITV Tyne Tees about the project.

 Origins

-The idea for a memorial was raised with retired Major David Mcnally Robertson in 1997, who was informed that, while many countries had a national monument to the work that women undertook during World War Two, the UK did not.
+The idea for a memorial was raised with retired Major David McNally Robertson in 1997, who was informed that, while many countries had a national monument to the work that women undertook during World War Two, the UK did not.
 Previous campaigns had only been limited to attempting to generate funds for a plaque in York Minster with Robertson, and former gunners Edna Storr and Mildred Veal leading the campaign.
 They founded a fundraising trust together with Bill Moralee and Peri Langdale, journalist and ITV documentary producer.
-Speaker of the House of Commons Baroness Boothroyd, Dame Vera Lynn and the Princess Royal joining.
-Boothroyd became patron of the trust, with Dame Vera and Princess Royal coming vice–patrons.
+Speaker of the House of Commons Betty Boothroyd, Dame Vera Lynn and the Princess Royal joining.
+Boothroyd became patron of the trust, with Dame Vera and the Princess Royal as vice–patrons.
 The remaining vice–patrons were John Grogan, MP for Selby; Hugh Bayley, the MP for City of York; Baroness Finlay of Llandaff and Robert Crawford.

 Over £300,000 was raised by the public.
-The National Heritage Memorial Fund then gave £934,115 towards the cost of the bronze sculpture to celebrate its 25th anniversary, while £800,000 was raised by Baroness Boothroyd who chose the fund as when she appeared on the ITV game show Who Wants to Be a Millionaire? in 2002.
+The National Heritage Memorial Fund then gave £934,115 towards the cost of the bronze sculpture to celebrate its 25th anniversary, while £8,000 was raised by Baroness Boothroyd who chose the fund as when she appeared on the game show Who Wants to Be a Millionaire? in 2002.
 The remaining funds were raised by the Memorial to the Women of World War II Fund, a charitable fund based in York.